vlopezalvarez/draft-contreras-opsawg-scheduling-oam-tests/draft-ietf-opsawg-scheduling-oam-tests.md

 # Introduction

 Operations, Administration, and Maintenance (OAM) tasks are fundamental functions of the network management (see, e.g., {{?RFC7276}}).
-Given the emergence of data models and their utilization in Service Provider's network management and the need to automate the overall service management lifecycle {{?RFC8969}}, the management of OAM operations becomes also key.
+Given the emergence of data models and their utilization in Service Provider's network management and the need to automate the overall service management lifecycle {{?RFC8969}}, the management of OAM operations becomes also essential.
 Relevant data models are still missing to cover specific needs.

 Specifically, OAM functions provide the means to identify and isolate faults, measure and report of performance (see section 4.2, {{?RFC6632}}.
 For example, {{!RFC5860}} defines the three main areas involved in OAM: